Speakers League is a great fit for all of these types of organizations and individuals.

 One pathway provides step-by-step lesson plans modules that you can implement over 3-4 meetings that will give you and your members a gradual, fun, and stress free introduction to the roles at a club meeting, techniques for Impromptus, a plan for preparing their first speech, and a foundation in how to effectively (and constructively) evaluate another member’s speech.

 The other pathway is to start with a full meeting.
-To do this, you will provide handbooks to members at least two weeks prior to the first meeting, have members review the meeting highlight video and protocol video, and pre-assign meeting roles, including speeches.
+To do this, you will provide (or have members purchase) handbooks at least two weeks prior to the first meeting, have members review the meeting highlight video and protocol video, and pre-assign meeting roles, including speeches.

 That’s fine.
 There’s a lot of flexibility in holding workshops around the times of year that work best for you.
 Some teachers opt to conduct workshops during summer break.
 Some people do weekend or after-school workshops.